 - Use solar powered lighting for your yard and garden

-- Learn how to maintain your garden without pesticides, this book
+- Learn how to maintain your garden without pesticides

 - Water plants when cool, to prevent water from evaporating